Loading...

 Conditions:

-Solar power generated for self-consumption is exempt from electricity duty in Uttar Pradesh, reducing the effective cost of solar power.
+Solar power used for self-consumption is exempt from electricity duty in UP.
+This lowers your effective cost of solar power.

 Benefit: 100% exemption from electricity duty on solar self-consumption